Board of directors

 BA, Grad Dip (Psych), Grad Dip (Accounting), CPA

 Mr Merriel is a certified practicing accountant (CPA) with over 40 years of experience working in medical research (Hudson Institute of Medical Research and Baker Institute), large public healthcare services (Melbourne Health and Southern Health) and commercial organisations (Pacific Dunlop and Deloitte Consulting).
-He has been a director of two Venture Capital Funds and a director and company secretary of several biotechnology focused medical research institute spin off companies.
-He is non-executive director of Invion Limited (ASX:IVX).
+He has been a Director of two Venture Capital Funds and a Director and Company Secretary of several biotechnology focused medical research institute spin off companies.
+He is currently the Company Secretary and a Director of both Exosome BioSciences Pty Ltd and Hudson Institute Investment Holdings Pty Ltd.

-Special responsibilities: Finance and Audit Committee secretary, Investment Committee member, Intellectual Property and Commercialisation Committee secretary
+Special responsibilities: Finance and Audit Committee Secretary, Investment Committee Member, Intellectual Property and Commercialisation, Acting Chair and Committee Secretary

 Board committees